felwal/felwal.github.io/content/about.md

 I'm currently studying M.Sc.
 Interactive Media Technology at KTH Royal Institute of Technology.
 Topics include interaction design, UX, XR, game design, and graphics – which I have complemented with a focus on environmental and social aspects of technology.

-I believe the creative process is just as valuable as the outcome, and that collaboration holds more meaning than competition.
+I believe the creative process is just as valuable as the outcome.
 I love coming up with wild ideas and challenging assumptions, and I strive to design interactions that aren't just usable but intrinsically joyful.

+Besides the kind of work you see here, I also enjoy running, writing, reading, and collecting fantastical interactions: what could be more joyous than [snail phones](https://onepiece.fandom.com/wiki/Den_Den_Mushi)?

 ## Contact and profiles